danstafford/danstafford.github.io/docs/home.md

 ```

 We can now chain another then() function to use the JSON data.
-Here we are using the map() function to loop through the JSON data and add the name of each brewery to the 'demo' HTML tag we created earlier.
+Here we are using the map() function to loop through the JSON data and add the name of each brewery to the `<p>` tag with the id attribute of `demo` we created earlier.
 ```js
 fetch("https://api.openbrewerydb.org/breweries?by_state=massachusetts&per_page=10")
   .then(response => response.json())